yuhsak/jsondb/README.md

 - $all
 - $in

-Filter documents which has "name" not equals to "sample-document"
+Filter documents whose "name" is not equals to "sample-document"

 ```
 GET https://jsondb.app/db-c07f2fd8fe73045a/items?query={"name":{"$ne":"sample-document"}}